koding/kdlearn/guides/install-rockmongo/index.md

 ### Step 3

-Open the config.php with your convenient editor, change host, port, admins and so on to yours, note that  which is set "admin" and "admin" as default.
+Open the config.php file and change the following things:

+* Host - should be set to 0.0.0.0
+* Port - choose a desired port
+* Chose a username and password.
+Note that by default they are set to `admin` and `admin`.

 ### Step 4

-So Mongodb need PHP driver you should install it, run this command from in terminal
+Now Mongodb will need the PHP driver to work.
+You need to install it by running this command:

 ```
 sudo pecl install mongo

 ```

-After creating the file is */etc/php5/apache2/conf.d/20-mono.ini*, add this line of content:
+After that you will need to edit the file `20-mono.ini`, that is located at this path `/etc/php5/apache2/conf.d/`, and you you will need to add this line at the very end:

 ```
 extension=mongo.so